peterwwillis/bettercsv/README.md

  - If **Column-based identification** was used, each column in a row is considered a data column, except for the *Better CSV version column*.
  - If **Row-based identification** was used, the second column is the first data column.

-In a metadata row, the first data column must be a column identifier, row identifier, or a combination of both separated by a `#` character.
+The first data column is always a column identifier, row identifier, or a combination of both separated by a `#` character.

 Row and column identifiers are the "real" row or column, as seen by any CSV parser.
  - If there's a header column, your row identifier would start at `1` as that's the first data row.